Huawei: Stelato

+Maextro

+Huawei Solar

+Huawei entered the photovoltaic (PV) market in 2011, and opened an Energy Center of Competence in Nuremberg, Germany the same year.
+In September 2016, Huawei integrated new manufacturing capabilities into its Eindhoven hub in the Netherlands, where it can produce 7,000 inverter units per month.
+In October that same year, Huawei entered the North American market and formed a strategic partnership with Strata Solar.
+In April 2017, Huawei enters the residential solar market with the launch of its string solar inverters and DC power optimizers, later also solar batteries.
+Some of its solar products are also sold under the "iStore" brand in Australia from 2024 onwards.

+As of 2022, Huawei is the largest producer of solar inverters in the world with a 29% market share, which saw a significant shipment increase of 83% compared to 2021.

 Competitive position

+Huawei's global growth has largely been driven by its offering of competitive telecommunications equipment at a lesser price than rival firms.

 Huawei Technologies Co.
 Ltd. was the world's largest telecom equipment maker in 2012 and China's largest telephone-network equipment maker.
 With 3,442 patents, Huawei became the world's No. 1 applicant for international patents in 2014.
 In 2019, Huawei had the second most patents granted by the European Patent Office.
-In 2021, the World Intellectual Property Organization (WIPO)’s annual World Intellectual Property Indicators report ranked Huawei's number of patent applications published under the PCT System as 1st in the world, with 5464 patent applications being published during 2020.
-This position is consistent with their previous ranking at 1st for 4411 PCT applications in 2019.
+In 2021, the World Intellectual Property Organization (WIPO)'s annual World Intellectual Property Indicators report ranked Huawei's number of patent applications published under the PCT System as 1st in the world, with 5464 patent applications being published during 2020.
+The Madrid Yearly Review ranked Huawei's number of marks applications filed under the Madrid System as 9th in the world, with 78 trademarks applications submitted during 2023.

-R&D centers
+As of 2023, Huawei is the leading 5G equipment manufacturer and has the greatest market share of 5G equipment and has built approximately 70% of worldwide 5G base stations.

+Research and development

+As of 2024, more than half of Huawei's employees are involved in research.
+In the same year, Huawei spent $22.1 billion on R&D, around 22.4% of its net sales, being one of the six companies in the world to spend more than $20 billion on R&D spending.
+In recent years, Huawei has prioritized technological innovation as a means of vertically integrating its supply chain, particularly in to areas vulnerable to sanctions.

-The company has twenty one R&D institutes in countries including China, the United States, Canada, the United Kingdom, Pakistan, Finland, France, Belgium, Germany, Colombia, Sweden, Ireland, India, Russia, Israel, and Turkey.
+The company has numerous R&D institutes in countries including China, the United States, Canada, the United Kingdom, Pakistan, Finland, France, Belgium, Germany, Colombia, Sweden, Ireland, India, Russia, and Turkey.
+It opened in July 2024 its biggest R&D center to date near Shanghai to accommodate nearly 35,000 members of its personnel.

-Huawei is considering opening a new research and development (R&D) center in Russia (2019/2020), which would be the third in the country after the Moscow and St. Petersburg R&D centers.
-Huawei also announced plans (November 2018) to open an R&D center in the French city of Grenoble, which would be mainly focused on smartphone sensors and parallel computing software development.
-The new R&D team in Grenoble was expected to grow to 30 researchers by 2020, said the company.
-The company said that this new addition brought to five the number of its R&D teams in the country: two were located in Sophia Antipolis and Paris, researching image processing and design, while the other two existing teams were based at Huawei's facilities in Boulogne-Billancourt, working on algorithms and mobile and 5G standards.
-The technology giant also intended to open two new research centers in Zürich and Lausanne, Switzerland.
-Huawei at the time employed around 350 people in Switzerland.

 Huawei also funds research partnerships with universities such as the University of British Columbia, the University of Waterloo, the University of Western Ontario, the University of Guelph, and Université Laval.